 Find more information about National Insurance numbers and how to obtain one.

 Your employer can check with the Home Office that you are allowed to work by contacting its Business helpdesk: guide for employers and sponsors and the Penalties for employing illegal workers.

 Although you can travel using your old and new passports, employers cannot accept an entry clearance sticker in an expired passport, even if your period of leave has not yet expired.
-For full details of the documents employers can accept, see the Home Office's guide to Acceptable right to work documents.
+For full details of the documents employers can accept, see the Home Office's guide to Right to work checks: an employer's guide.

 In these cases, your employer must receive confirmation from the Employer Checking Service of the Home Office.